Slovaks: Culture

 The art of Slovakia can be traced back to the Middle Ages, when some of the greatest masterpieces of the country's history were created.
 Significant figures from this period included the many Old Masters, among them the Master Paul of Levoča and Master MS. More contemporary art can be seen in the shadows of Koloman Sokol, Albín Brunovský, Martin Benka, Mikuláš Galanda, Ľudovít Fulla.
 Julius Koller and Stanislav Filko, in the 21st century Roman Ondak, Blažej Baláž.
-The most important Slovak composers have been Eugen Suchoň, Ján Cikker, and Alexander Moyzes, in the 21st century Vladimir Godar and Peter Machajdík.
+The most important Slovak composers have been Eugen Suchoň, Ján Cikker, Mikuláš Moyzes and Alexander Moyzes, in the 21st century Vladimir Godar and Peter Machajdík.

 The most famous Slovak names can indubitably be attributed to invention and technology.
 Such people include Jozef Murgaš, the inventor of wireless telegraphy; Ján Bahýľ, Štefan Banič, inventor of the modern parachute; Aurel Stodola, inventor of the bionic arm and pioneer in thermodynamics; and, more recently, John Dopyera, father of modern acoustic string instruments.
 Hungarian inventors Joseph Petzval and Ányos Jedlik were born of Slovak fathers.

 Slovakia is also known for its polyhistors, of whom include Pavol Jozef Šafárik, Matej Bel, Ján Kollár, and its political revolutionaries, such Milan Rastislav Štefánik and Alexander Dubček.

 There were two leading persons who codified Slovak.
 The first one was Anton Bernolák whose concept was based on the dialect of western Slovakia (1787).
 It was the enactment of the first national standard language for the Slovaks.
 The second notable man was Ľudovít Štúr.
 His formation of Slovak had principles in the dialect of central Slovakia (1843).

 The best known Slovak hero was Juraj Jánošík (the Slovak equivalent of Robin Hood).
 The prominent explorer and diplomat Móric Beňovský, Hungarian transcript Benyovszky was Slovak as well (he comes from Vrbové in present-day Slovakia and is e.g. listed as "nobilis Slavicus – Slovak nobleman" in his secondary school registration).

 In terms of sports, the Slovaks are probably best known (in North America) for their ice hockey personalities, especially Stan Mikita, Peter Šťastný, Peter Bondra, Žigmund Pálffy, Marián Hossa and Zdeno Chára.
 For a list see List of Slovaks.
 Zdeno Chára is only the second European captain in history of the NHL that led his team to win the Stanley Cup, winning it with the Boston Bruins in the season 2010–11.

 For a list of the most notable Slovak writers and poets, see List of Slovak authors.